f18-os/producer-consumer-lab-andresllh/README.md

 Loads a series of framss from a video contained in 'clip.mp4' and displays them with a 42ms delay

+### Producer-Consumer.py - Andres Llausas
+Implements a modified version of ExtractAndDisplay.py with ConvertToGrayscale.py.
+It utilizes the same methods as these modules, but uses producer/consumer idioms and threads to extract, convert to grayscale, and play the video.
+This file can be run by simply executing the python file and making sure that the clip provided in this repository is in the same folder.

 ## Requirements
 * Extract frames from a video file, convert them to grayscale, and display them in sequence